Azure-Samples/communication-services-web-calling-hero/README.md

 	Clean/rebuild the C# solution

+2. The app shows an "Unsupported browser" screen but I am on a [supported browser](https://docs.microsoft.com/en-us/azure/communication-services/concepts/voice-video-calling/calling-sdk-features#calling-client-library-browser-support).

+	If you're app is being served over a hostname other then localhost, you must serve traffic over https and not http.

 ## Publish to Azure

 1. Right click the `Calling` project and select Publish.
 2. Create a new publish profile and select your app name, Azure subscription, resource group and etc.
 3. Before publish, add your connection string with `Edit App Service Settings`, and fill in `ResourceConnectionString` as key and connection string (copy from appsettings.json) as value

+**Note**: While you may use http://localhost for local testing, the sample when deployed will only work when served over https.
+The SDK [does not support http](https://docs.microsoft.com/en-us/azure/communication-services/concepts/voice-video-calling/calling-sdk-features#user-webrtc-over-https).

 ## Additional Reading